 Candidates must pre-register for the audition.
-Regiser here for:
+Register here for:

-You may also submit a video audition instead.
+Though an in-person audition is highly recommended, you may submit a video audition instead.
 Detailed information for submitting a video audition can be found here.
 Registration for the video audition can be found here.
 A video audition does not harm your chances for consideration.
 We invite several candidates each year in response to video auditions.

 The Theater Audition

 Auditions for acceptance into B.F.A.
 Theater Program for Fall Quarter will take place during late Spring Quarter and again just before the beginning of classes in Fall Quarter.